RIKEN-RCCS/lens3/v2/doc/design.md

 ```

 Accesses to deleted buckets in Lens3 are refused at Lens3-Mux, but
-they remain potentially accessible in MinIO, which have access policy
+they remain potentially accessible in backend, which have access policy
 "none" and are accessible using access-keys.

 ## Redis Database Operations